 Known as “the village in the heart of Portland,” historic Multnomah Village delivers small-town charm mere minutes from the city center.
-Hop aboard TriMet Bus 44 to reach this quaint Southwest Portland suburb, where you can stroll down streets lined with charming cafés, galleries, bars and shops.
+The quaint streets of this Southwest Portland suburb are lined with locally-owned businesses including charming cafés, galleries, bars and shops.
 Read on for our favorite things to do in Multnomah Village.

 Wake up with a hot cup of coffee and a fresh croissant at Grand Central Bakery, known for its rustic bread, made-from-scratch pastries and hearty sandwiches.
 Another morning favorite, the delightfully kitschy Fat City Café has been serving up massive scrambles, burgers, waffles and cinnamon rolls since the 1970s.